bewt85/CfTemplateLambdaDemo/dynamo_event_lambda/README.md

 * Creating an IAM policy and IAM role with permissions at least as generous as the [lambda_policy](lambda_policy.json)
 * Update your config.json with the details of your pre-requisites
+* Run [package.sh](package.sh) on a Linux machine (it might work on OSX but it isn't tested)
 * Create a new Python 2.7 Lambda function called `AppDemoReactorLambda`
+  * Set the runtime to `Python 2.7`
+  * Upload the ZIP file which is created to your new Lambda
+  * Set the handler to `reactor.lambda_handler`
   * Use the new role you created
-* Run [package.sh](package.sh) on a Linux machine (it might work on OSX but it isn't tested)
+  * Set the Timeout to 30 seconds
+  * Leave the default VPC settings
-* Upload the ZIP file which is created to your new Lambda
+* In the triggers for the new lambda
   * Hook up to listen to events from the SNS Topic called `AppDemoCloudFormationSns`
-* Hook up to listen to events from the DynamoDB table called `apps-db`
+  * Hook up to listen to events from the DynamoDB table called `apps-db` (keep the other default settings)

 ## Usage